 The Palms of Largo campus offers several programs that help individuals fight back against Parkinson’s disease, including the Tremble Clefs, Rock Steady Boxing, and support groups.
 We are grateful to offer these opportunities, which may benefit varying stages of Parkinson’s, lessen symptoms and lead to a healthier life.

 Recent studies also suggest that intense exercise programs may be “neuro-protective,” actually working to delay the progression of symptoms.
 Rock Steady Boxing provides encouragement by inspiring maximum effort, speed, strength, balance and flexibility.
 Boxing works by moving your body in all planes of motion while continuously changing the routine as you progress through the workout.
-Rock Steady Boxing classes may benefit anyone, at any level of Parkinson’s, and may actually lessen their symptoms and lead to a healthier, happier life.
+Rock Steady Boxing classes may benefit anyone at any level of Parkinson’s and may lessen their symptoms and lead to a healthier, happier life.

 Rock Steady Boxing at The Palms of Largo offers different levels of in-person and virtual classes to accommodate varying degrees of Parkinson’s fitness.